Main page content

-David Lakey, M.D., an expert in disease prevention, community health services and infectious disease outbreaks, serves a dual role as the Vice Chancellor for Health Affairs and Chief Medical Officer at The University of Texas System and as Senior Advisor to the President and Professor of Medicine at The University of Texas Health Science Center Tyler.
+David Lakey, M.D., an expert in disease prevention, community health services and infectious disease outbreaks, is Vice Chancellor for Health Affairs and Chief Medical Officer at The University of Texas System.
+He also serves as Senior Advisor to the President and Professor of Medicine at The University of Texas Health Science Center at Tyler.

-Dr. Lakey’s focus is on public health issues such as obesity, tobacco use and poor nutrition and identify ways – beyond direct patient care – to improve the health of Texans statewide.
+Dr. Lakey’s focus is on public health issues such as obesity, tobacco use, nutrition, and maternal and infant health.
+He is seeking to identify ways, including but not limited to direct patient care, to improve the health of Texans statewide.

-Prior to being appointed to The University of Texas System and The University of Texas Health Science Center Tyler, Dr. Lakey was the Commissioner, Texas Department of State Health Services.
-Dr. Lakey lead one of the largest state agencies with over 12,000 employees.
-He oversaw disease prevention and emergency preparedness, family and community health services, environmental and consumer safety, regulatory programs, and mental health and substance abuse prevention and treatment.
+Prior to being appointed to The University of Texas System and The University of Texas Health Science Center at Tyler, Dr. Lakey was the Commissioner of the Texas Department of State Health Services, one of the largest state agencies.
+As Commissioner, he led one of the state’s largest agencies with a staff of 12,000 and an annual budget of $3.3 billion, and oversaw programs such as disease prevention and disaster preparedness, family and community health services, environmental and consumer safety, regulatory programs and mental health and substance abuse prevention and treatment programs.

 Dr. Lakey served as president of the Association of State and Territorial Health Officials in 2011-2012 and currently serves on the board of alumni.
 Additionally, Dr. Lakey serves on the boards at March of Dimes and Trust for America’s Health.